NVIDIA Investment Portfolio

 - • NVentures undisclosed portfolio (estimated hundreds of small investments, cannot be fully verified)

-- • Actual execution timing and conditional structure of OpenAI $100B tranches (accounting treatment unclear)
+- • Actual execution timing and conditional structure of NVIDIA's $30B OpenAI stake (accounting treatment unclear)

 - • Pre-2024 investment history (likely multiple Series A/B participations from 2022-2023 are missing)